How to Pray to Jesus (5 Quick Tips for Beginners in Faith)

 To put it simply, in general, you should pray to our heavenly Father, as Jesus himself commands.

-However, as the Bible also supports, it is good to call upon Jesus in prayer.
-This makes sense when you remember how Jesus rightly declares “I and the Father are one.”
+However, as God’s Word also supports, it is good to call upon Christ in prayer.
+This makes sense when you remember how the Son of God rightly declares “I and the Father are one.”
 (John 10:30).
-When you seek Jesus, you also seek the Father.
+When you seek Christ, you also seek the Father.

-So yes, pray to Jesus or our heavenly Father.
-Or, if you want to remove all uncertainty, simply address your prayers to God!
+So yes, it’s okay to address your prayers to the Father or to Jesus.
+Or, if you want to remove all uncertainty, simply address your prayers to God, in Jesus’ name!

 Looking for more devotionals?
 Check out our growing list of devotional topics here!

-Here’s a second tip for anyone wondering how to pray to Jesus or our heavenly Father:
+Here’s a second tip for anyone who wants to turn to Lord Jesus or Father God:

-It doesn’t matter if you’re feeling joy or sorrow, seeking help or just wanting to thank God for His unfailing love.
-Just pray with honesty.
+It doesn’t matter if you’re feeling joy or sorrow, seeking help or just wanting to thank God Almighty for His unfailing love.
+Just pray to God with honesty.

 For starters, God isn’t keen on outward ‘religious performances’ that, on the inside, lack sincerity (see Matthew 6:5; Matthew 23).

-Instead, He desires for us to freely choose to share our truest hearts with Him.
+Instead, God desires for us to freely choose to share our truest hearts with Him.

 My son, give me your heart and let your eyes delight in my ways,Proverbs 23:26